 Actions in process

 HI has been working in Palestine since 1996 with a main mandate to support disability organisations.
-In 1999, the organisation launched an education initiative on the risks of anti-personnel landmines and other explosive remnants of war.
-A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psycho-social support, Disabled Persons Organisations (DPO) empowerment, local inclusive development, access to education and access to employment.
-Following the summer 2014 humanitarian crisis in Gaza, HI complemented its development intervention with emergency and post emergency response in the fields of rehabilitation, reconstruction and anti-personnel landmines and other explosive remnants of war risk reduction.
+In 1999, the organisation launched an education initiative on the risks of landmines and other explosive remnants of war.
+A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psychosocial support, access to education and adaptation of homes for people with disabilities.

 Situation of the country